-Who are British Gas?
+Who is British Gas?

-British Gas can trace their roots back to 1812 when they were called The Gas Light and Coke Company, which was the first public utility company in the world.
+British Gas can trace its roots back to 1812 when they were called The Gas Light and Coke Company, which was the first public utility company in the world.
 They are the UK’s largest energy supplier with around twelve million customers and approximately 20,000 employees.
 They are currently owned by Centrica.

 Some of the tariffs are online-only tariffs and customers are required to manage all aspects of their accounts online.
 There are also tariffs where British Gas produces certificates to ensure that the electricity is 100% renewable.

 The electric vehicle tariff, Electric Drivers Energy Plan Sep 2021, is a fixed-rate tariff for electric vehicle owners.
 It offers a lower overnight electricity price to make it cheaper for electric vehicle owners to charge their vehicles.
 The electricity supplied via this tariff is 100% renewable.